AFCLPlatform/socketUtils/README.md

 #### Recv

 ````
-// Start the server socket and accept client connection
+// Start the server socket and accept a client connection
 ServerSocket serverSocket = new ServerSocket(PORT);
 Socket clientSocket = serverSocket.accept();